 Find out about your severance package

 Along with your retrenchment letter and notice period, you might receive additional remuneration, which must be paid to you on your last day of work.
-According to the Ministry of Manpower (MOM), this really depends on the length of your work with the company.
+According to the Ministry of Manpower (MOM), the recommended amount depends on how long you’ve worked at the company.

 For instance, MOM dictates that employees who’ve served the company for at least two years are entitled to retrenchment benefits, which are based on what’s been set out in your employment contract.

-How much am I entitled to if I got retrenched?
+How much am I entitled to if I get retrenched?

-You should be paid between two weeks to one months’ salary per year of service, depending on your role in the company — as well as the industry within which you work.
+You should be paid between two weeks’ to one month’s salary per year of service, depending on the company’s financial position — as well as the industry within which you work.
 It’s also an employer’s responsibility to ensure reasonable effort is made to help affected employees look for alternative jobs.

-In Singapore, e2i and Workforce Singapore (WSG) are popular portals that many companies employ to fill the gaps for retrenched staff.
-The service includes career guidance, job-matching and skills-upgrading services.
+In Singapore, e2i and Workforce Singapore (WSG) are popular portals that many companies tap on to help retrenched staff seek other employment.
+Their services include career guidance, job-matching and skills upgrading.